 by Tom Hess

 No, I didn't just pull these numbers out of the air.
 These statements are based on Pareto's Principle - (The 80/20 Rule).
 It would be too lengthy to go into detail about the origins and facts behind Pareto's Principle here, but I'll just tell you Pareto's Principle has been proven true in many areas of human life, industries, economies, time management and many other areas of the human existence.
-It affects us all, not just in music, but in much of what we do and are involved in.
+It affects us all, not just in your guitar practice, but in everything.

-Let’s say there are two guitar players (we'll call them John and David), the first player (John) practices 30 minutes a day is making good progress and the other guy (David) practices 90 minutes a day and makes less progress than John.
+Let’s say there are two players (we'll call them John and David), the first player (John) does guitar practice for 30 minutes a day and makes tons of guitar playing progress and the other guy (David) practices 90 minutes a day and makes less guitar playing progress than John.
 What are the two things you might expect David to say about John?

 In our example the first statement cannot be true.
 Although it is possible the second statement could be true in rare cases, it is not as likely as it would seem.
-David failed to see that John's better results probably were due to what he focused on and how effective his practicing was.
+David failed to see that John's better results probably were due to what he focused on and how effective his guitar practice time was.

-To be effective you must have a clear idea of what you want to accomplish during each guitar practice session, then you must analyze your current skill level in each area you will be practicing.
-Then you are ready for the powerful practice of implementing the 80/20 rule to practicing which I state as this:
+To be effective you must have a clear idea of what you want to accomplish during your guitar practice session, then you must analyze your current skill level in each area you will be practicing.
+Then you are ready to implement the 80/20 rule into your guitar practice time which I state as this:

 If you are having a hard time following this, it probably is because you have not sufficiently researched Pareto's Principle.

-If you already know that tomorrow, you will have only 20 minutes of practice time possible, you might be tempted to just say, "forget it, what can I accomplish in 20 minutes?
-I'll wait for the next day when I know I will have an hour to practice.
+If you already know that tomorrow, you will have only 20 minutes of guitar practice time possible, you might be tempted to just say, "forget it, what can I accomplish in 20 minutes?
+I'll wait for the next day when I know I will have an hour for guitar practice.
 Don't do this to yourself, because daily consistency is the best fuel for forward momentum.
 Use that 20 minutes and pack it with practicing on what really matters, don't sit around and play a bunch of stuff you already know how to do well.
-Learn more about practicing guitar in a limited amount of time in this FREE guitar practice video.
+Learn more getting results with your guitar practice while having limited time in this FREE guitar practice video.